AndreasSko/go-jwlm/README.md

 ## Mobile version
 If you want to merge backups using your iPhone or iPad, have a look at [JWLM](https://github.com/AndreasSko/ios-jwlm).
 It uses the whole merge logic of go-jwlm, but wraps it in a nice and easy to use iOS app.
-It is still in beta, but volunteers for testing are always welcome!
+It is already available on the [App Store](https://apps.apple.com/us/app/jwlm-jw-library-merger/id1539780103).

 There might come an Android version at some point, but as I personally don't use any Android devices, it is - unfortunately - not the highest